mlavin/django-all-access/docs/customize-views.rst

 Additional Scope Example
 ----------------------------------

-As noted above the default ``OAuthRedirect`` redirect does not request any additional permissions from the provider.
+As noted above the default :py:class:`OAuthRedirect` redirect does not request any additional permissions from the provider.
 It is recommended by most providers that you limit the number of additional permissions that you request.
 The user will see the list of permissions you are requesting and if they see a long list of permissions they